devbro1/pashmak/docs/docs/tutorial-basics/installation.md

 <Tabs groupId="package-manager">
   <TabItem value="npm" label="npm" default>
     ```bash
-    npm run dev
+    npm run pdev start
     ```
   </TabItem>
   <TabItem value="yarn" label="Yarn">
     ```bash
-    yarn dev
+    yarn pdev start
     ```
   </TabItem>
   <TabItem value="pnpm" label="pnpm">
     ```bash
-    pnpm dev
+    pnpm run pdev start
     ```
   </TabItem>
 </Tabs>

 ## Build and Run for Production

-To do a complete build and then run in production:
+Pashmak has good performance with regular start command.
+If you plan on running for production and want to maximize performance, use minified code, and optimize size of the build, you can use the build command:

 <Tabs groupId="package-manager">
   <TabItem value="npm" label="npm" default>